 Each day, campers will need to bring a lunch (nuts will be allowed in lunches) and a reusable water bottle.
 Camp water bottles will be available to purchase during registration.
 Occasionally, campers will need to bring a change of clothes for messy activities.
 We will always communicate when you need those.

 Camps are full-day.
 No discounts will be given for those who drop-off or pick-up campers early.
 Additionally, there is no partial week availability.

 There are no discounted rates for partial weeks of camp.

-Some field trips we will be walking, some will use the buses that are owned by First UMC Dallas and some will be by DART train.
-The detailed schedule of the week will indicate when other forms of transportation are being used.
+we use a variety of methods for transporting campers.
+They include: walking, buses owned by First UMC Dallas, charter busses, and DART train.
+The detailed schedule of the week will indicate what forms of transportation are being used.
 Individual’s vehicles will never be used for transporting campers.
 All of our drivers have been background checked, are insured, and are over the age of 25.

 Campers will be responsible for bringing their lunch every day.
 Please note that lunches WILL be allowed to have nuts and we will take every precaution to wash hands before and after lunch.
 Urban Camp will provide morning and afternoon snacks, both will be nut free.
 Nut and/or gluten allergies must be reported at the time of registration.
 If needed, we will offer a gluten free snack.